Home Properties Rentals Guides to France Services Directory French News

 Despite the fact the you may relocate permanently from the UK to France, it may well be that you continue to have a liability for UK inheritance tax, as well as French inheritance tax.

-In practice, if you make it clear through your actions that you have relocated permanently to France, the UK authorities are unlikely to take an interest.
-Only if you want to play games between the French and UK tax authorities about where you have your permanent home, can you expect any real difficulties.
+In practice, if you make it clear through your actions that you have relocated permanently to France the UK authorities are unlikely to take an interest.
+Only if you want to play games between the French and UK tax authorities about where you have your permanent home can you expect any real difficulties.

-Even if you shed your UK domicile you will still be liable for UK inheritance tax for assets that remain in the UK, although if their combined value is less than the UK IHT threshold no liability arises.
-'Assets' include cash as well as real estate, although foreign currency accounts are excluded.
-The provisions of the Double Taxation Treaty also operate in relation to those assets in the UK.
+Even if you shed your UK domicile you will still be liable for UK inheritance tax for assets that remain in the UK, although if their combined value is less than the UK inheritance tax threshold no liability arises.
+The current allowance (2023) is £325,000 per person.
+In addition, in the UK there is an additional principal residence nil rate band of €175,000 meaning the effective allowance is €500,000.

 Next: How to Make a Declaration